 Conduct evaluation of various options to address the climate risk in the investment life cycle.

-Report on actions taken to respond to climate risk for the investment: (1) No change required to address climate risk; (2) Change required to address climate risk; or (3) Alternate investment considered due to climate risk.
+Report on actions taken to respond to climate risk for the investment: (1) No change required to address climate risk; (2) Change required to address climate risk; (3) Alternate investment considered due to climate risk; or (4) Addressing climate risk not possible due to lack of feasible alternatives.

 Definitions